Kptweedy/Tutorials/docs/wf-guides/faq.md

 ### Q: How do I change colours

-To change the colours of your warframe you can either pick between the defaults for each frame or chose to use custom ones.
+To change the colours of your warframe you can either pick between the defaults for each frame or choose to use custom ones.
 Default colours will be 0-9 or more and custom will be -1.
 To find the custom property you need to select the armature and then open the properties panel.
 ![No Colours|center](../assets/images/colours.png){ width="65%" }